Studsministern/1DT305-Applied-IoT-Project/README.md

 The platform chosen for this project is [Adafruit IO](https://io.adafruit.com/) (AIO).
 It is very simple to setup, and also offers the option of building dashboards.
 It has a free tier which allows up to 2 devices, 5 groups, 10 feeds, 5 dashboards, a data rate of 30 messages per minute, and also provides 30 days storage.
 This project only needs 1 group, 3 feeds, 1 dashboard and a very low data rate, which means the free tier works perfect.

 To use the platform, it is required to make an account.
 Then a group with three feeds need to be setup: one feed for the DHT11 temperature values, one for the DHT11 humidity values and one for the FC-28 soil moisture values.
-Adafruit IO has great [basics tutorials](https://learn.adafruit.com/search?q=Adafruit%2520IO%2520Basics) to help with these steps.
+Adafruit IO has great [basics tutorials for Feeds](https://learn.adafruit.com/adafruit-io-basics-feeds) to help with these steps.